 You know you’re about to be disappointed.
-You’re about to discover the caveats, exclusions and conditions, which means that offer isn’t as good as they said it was.
+You’re about to discover the exclusions, restrictions and conditions, which means that offer isn’t as good as they said it was.

 They could have told you the truth without hiding it behind the asterisk.
 However, they deliberately chose not to.
 They intentionally concealed it from you.
 And in a split second, they’ve totally changed how you feel about them.

 You wonder what else they’re hiding from you.